vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 {{< figure src="../images/per-capita-energy_vs_gdp.png" title="" class="thumbnail">}}

-Figure 2.1: Per capita energy use as a func- tion of GDP on a logarithmic scale.
+Figure 2.1: Per capita energy use as a function of GDP on a logarithmic scale.
 Per capita GDP is the sum total of a country's economy divided by population, effectively indicating average annual income.
-The rate at which an individual uses energy is ex- pressed as a power, in Watts.
-A strong cor- relation exists here across many orders-of- magnitude: rich countries use more energy, per person [^r6] [^r7] [^r8].
+The rate at which an individual uses energy is expressed as a power, in Watts.
+A strong correlation exists here across many orders-ofmagnitude: rich countries use more energy, per person [^r6] [^r7] [^r8].
 A few instructive cases (red dots) are labeled.
 The dot areas are scaled to population.

 [^r6]: List of countries by GDP (nominal).
 Wikipedia.
 Source: World Economic Outlook Database, International Monetary Fund.
 Accessed 2019 Sept.
 3. Oct.
 2019.
 URL: https://en.wikipedia.org/wiki/List_of_countries_by_GDP (nominal) (cited on pages 18, 19, 39).